bcoles/kasld/README.md

 ## Citing KASLD

-KASLD is MIT licensed — attribution is not required for use, but if you reference it in research, tooling, exploits, or writing, a citation or link is
+KASLD is MIT licensed — attribution is not required for use, but a citation or link is appreciated wherever it is referenced in research, tooling, exploits, or
-appreciated:
+writing:

 > **KASLD: Kernel Address Space Layout Derandomization**, Brendan Coles,
 > https://github.com/bcoles/kasld